Finding relief for nerve pain in the leg

-Leg nerve pain is a common symptom associated with compression of the sciatic nerve, which originates in the lower back and is the longest and widest nerve in the body.
-Along with leg pain, the set of symptoms known as sciatica can affect the lower back, the buttocks, the feet, or the toes.
-Although traumatic injury can produce lower back nerve compression, it arises more frequently as part of the natural aging process.
-The reason for this is the anatomical components of the lower spine are subjected to a wide range of stress-inducing movements, all while supporting the majority of the weight of the upper body.
-Over time, the vertebrae, intervertebral discs, joints, and other components can begin to break down over years of wear and tear.
-While not always symptomatic, degenerative spine conditions such as bone spurs or a herniated disc can produce symptoms if an adjacent nerve root or the spinal cord itself become compressed or irritated.
+Although traumatic injury can produce lower back nerve compression, it is more commonly developed as part of the natural aging process.
+The reason for this is the components of the lumbar (lower) spine are subjected to a wide range of stress-inducing movements, all while supporting the upper body.
+Over time, the vertebrae, discs, joints and other parts of the spine can begin to break down due to loss of water content combined with years of wear and tear.

 - Burning or shooting pain